google/xls/docs_src/tools.md

 ## [`simulate_module_main`](https://github.com/google/xls/tree/main/xls/tools/simulate_module_main.cc)

-Runs an Verilog block emitted by XLS through a Verilog simulator.
+Runs a Verilog block emitted by XLS through a Verilog simulator.
 Requires both the Verilog text and the module signature which includes metadata about the block.